 You can also try one of the various ways of minimizing hair loss, which you can find out more about in our extensive guide:

-If your hair loss is completely based on genetic factors and other causes are not present, you won’t be able to stop hair loss to a certain level.
-However, once your androgenic alopecia has settled, there are ways to get back to your natural hairline:
+If genetic factors play a significant role in your hair loss and other causes are not present, you may not be able to stop hair loss.
+However, once your androgenic alopecia (AGA) has settled, there are ways to get back to your natural hairline:

 Reverting hair loss